jeujai/ScenarioCreativeAutomation/replit.md

 ## Recent Changes

+### October 24, 2025 - Critical Fixes and Regional Translation (LATEST)
+- **Fixed logo positioning bug**:
+  - Logo now correctly positions in selected corner (top-left, top-right, bottom-left, bottom-right)
+  - Added property in CampaignBrief to handle both camelCase (from frontend) and snake_case formats
+  - Pipeline now uses campaign_brief.logo_position property for reliable positioning
+- **Fixed 16:9 head cropping issue**:
+  - Changed crop positioning from 20% bias to 0% (anchor at top edge)
+  - Ensures heads/faces remain fully visible in landscape (16:9) images
+  - Portrait (9:16) and square (1:1) continue to use center crop
+- **Added default form values**:
+  - Product 1: "Business Casual for a Superman" / "Mild mannered reporter blending into a culturally specific newsroom environment through appropriate business casual attire (as a disguise) and horned-rimmed glasses as part of his cover identity (using the same model in every image)"
+  - Product 2: "Super Suit for a Superman" / "Superman blending into a culturally specific metropolitan environment (using the same person as used in the first product)"
+  - Region: "Japan"
+  - Audience: "Young, style-conscious professionals"
+  - Message: "Clothes that make the man"
+- **Implemented regional language translation**:
+  - Campaign messages automatically translate to regional language
+  - Supports 8 regions: Japan, France, Spain, Germany, China, South Korea, Italy, Brazil
+  - Japanese translation for "Clothes that make the man": "服が人をつくる"
+  - Falls back to original message if translation unavailable
+  - Easy to extend with additional regions and translations

 ### October 24, 2025 - Image Processing Improvements
 - **Optimized image resizing with smart cropping**:
   - Uses cover/crop mode to fill entire frame